mkovatsc/Californium-inf.ethz.ch/README.md

+# Deprecated

+### This repository is frozen, as the project is continued at the [Eclipse Foundation](http://www.eclipse.org/californium).
+The new repository is also on GitHub and can be found at https://github.com/eclipse/californium.core.
+The overall project is split into multiple modules that can be found [here](https://github.com/eclipse/?query=californium).
+---

 Californium (Cf) CoAP framework
 ===============================

----
-### This repository is frozen, as the project is continued at the [Eclipse Foundation](http://www.eclipse.org/californium).
-The new repositories are also on GitHub and can be found [here](https://github.com/eclipse/?query=californium).
----

 Implements [RFC 7252](http://tools.ietf.org/html/rfc7252) (CoAP Standard)